gbadev-org/tonc/content/asm.md

 Anyway, the bit patterns of {@tbl:arm-add} is what the processor actually sees when you use an `add` instruction.
 You can see what the other instructions look like in the references I gave earlier, especially the quick references.
 The orthogonality of the whole instruction set shows itself in very similar formatting of a given class of instructions.
 For example, the data instructions only differ by the `TB` field: 4 for `add`, 2 for `sub`, et cetera.

-## THUMB assembly {#sec-thumb}
+## Thumb assembly {#sec-thumb}

-The THUMB instruction set is a subset of the full list of ARM instructions.
-The defining feature of THUMB instructions is that they're only 16 bits long.
-As a result a function in THUMB can be much shorter than in ARM, which can be beneficial if you don't have a lot of room to work with.
+The Thumb instruction set is a subset of the full list of ARM instructions.
+The defining feature of Thumb instructions is that they're only 16 bits long.
+As a result a function in Thumb can be much shorter than in ARM, which can be beneficial if you don't have a lot of room to work with.
 Another point is that 16bit instructions will pass through a 16bit databus in one go and be executed immediately, whereas execution of 32bit instructions would have to wait for the second chunk to be fetched, effectively halving the instruction speed.
-Remember that ROM and EWRAM, the two main areas for code have 16bit buses, which is why THUMB instructions are advised for GBA programming.
+Remember that ROM and EWRAM, the two main areas for code have 16bit buses, which is why Thumb instructions are advised for GBA programming.

 There are downsides, of course; you can't just cut the size of an instruction in half and expect to get away with it.
-Even though THUMB code uses many of the same mnemonics as ARM, functionality has been severely reduced.
+Even though Thumb code uses many of the same mnemonics as ARM, functionality has been severely reduced.
 For example, the only instruction that can be conditional is the branch, `b`; instructions can no longer make use of shifts and rotates (these are separate instructions now), and most instructions can only use the lower 8 registers (`r0-r7`); the higher ones are still available, but you have to move things to the lower ones because you can use them.

-In short, writing efficient THUMB code is much more challenging.
+In short, writing efficient Thumb code is much more challenging.
 It's not exactly bondage-and-disciple programming, but if you're used to the full ARM set you might be in for a surprise now and then.
-THUMB uses most of ARM's mnemonics, but a lot of them are restricted in some way so learning how to code in THUMB basically comes down to what you _can't_ do anymore.
-With that in mind, this section will cover the differences between ARM and THUMB, rather than the THUMB set itself.
+Thumb uses most of ARM's mnemonics, but a lot of them are restricted in some way so learning how to code in Thumb basically comes down to what you _can't_ do anymore.
+With that in mind, this section will cover the differences between ARM and Thumb, rather than the Thumb set itself.

 - **Removed instructions**.
 A few instructions have been cut altogether.
 Of the various multiplication instructions only `mul` remains, reverse subtractions (`rsb`, `rsc`) are gone, as are the swapping and coprocessor instructions, but those are rare anyway.

 - **‘New’ instructions**.
 The mnemonics are new, but really, they're just special cases of conventional ARM instructions.
-THUMB has separate shift/rotate opcodes: `lsl`, `lsr`, `asr` and `ror` codes, which are functionally equivalent to ‘`mov Rd, Rm, Op2`’.
+Thumb has separate shift/rotate opcodes: `lsl`, `lsr`, `asr` and `ror` codes, which are functionally equivalent to ‘`mov Rd, Rm, Op2`’.
 There is also a ‘`neg Rd,Rm`’ for _Rd_= 0−*Rm*, essentially an `rsb`.
 And I suppose you could call `push` and `pop` new, as they don't appear as ARM opcodes in some devkits.

 - **No conditionals**.
 Except on branch.
 Hello, gratuitous labelling <kbd>:\\</kbd>.

 - The **Set Status** flag is always on.
-So in THUMB `sub` will always work as a `subs`, etc.
+So in Thumb `sub` will always work as a `subs`, etc.

 - **No barrel shifter**.
 Well, it still exist, of course; you just can't use it in conjunction with the instructions anymore.
 This is why there are separate bitshift/-rotate opcodes.

 - **Restricted register availability**.
 Unless explicitly stated otherwise, the instructions can only use `r0-r7`.
 The exceptions here are `add`, `mov` and `cmp`, which can at times use high-regs as operands.
 This restriction also applies to memory operations, with small exceptions: `ldr/str` can still use PC-or SP-relative stuff; `push` allows `lr` in its register list and `pop` allows `pc`.
 With these, you could return from functions quickly, but you should use `bx` for that anyway.
 Fortunately, `bx` also allows use of every register so you can still do ‘`bx lr`’.

 - **Little to no immediate or second operand support**.
 In ARM-code, most instructions allowed for a second operand _Op2_, which was either an immediate value or a (shifted) register.
-Most THUMB data instructions are of the form ‘_`ins`_` Rd, Rm`’ and correspond to the C assignment operators like `+=` and `|=`.
+Most Thumb data instructions are of the form ‘_`ins`_` Rd, Rm`’ and correspond to the C assignment operators like `+=` and `|=`.
 Note that `Rm` is a register, not an immediate.
 The only instructions that break this pattern are the shift-codes, `add`, `sub`, `mov` and `cmp`, which can have both immediate values and second operands.
 See the reference docs for more details.

 - **No write-back in memory instructions**.
 That means you will have to use at least one extra register and extra instructions when traversing arrays.
 There is one exception to this, namely block-transfers.
 The only surviving versions are `ldmia` and `stmia`, and in both versions the write-back is actually required.